(Part I of the Elijah P. Lovejoy story can be found here)

 News of the events created quite a stir in Alton.
 With a reputation as a quiet, law-abiding town, city leaders gathered to discuss the sudden turmoil in their city.
 At the meeting, many expressed concerns about Lovejoy and his plan to print an antislavery newspaper in Alton.
 In response, Lovejoy addressed the group and stated that he was not an abolitionist.
 He argued that in the free state of Illinois, he didn’t see a need to devote much time to the issue of slavery.
 His priority was to print a newspaper that would bring men and women closer to God.
 The city leaders reacted favorably to this, but Lovejoy also made it clear that he would not tolerate any infringement on his right of free speech:

 With the financial backing of a few prominent businessmen, Lovejoy had a new printing press up and running by September 1836.
 Although Lovejoy attacked slavery in his first issue, the first several months of publication were rather uneventful.
 Lovejoy focused on religious issues, he continued his assault on Roman Catholics, and campaigned against the evils of alcohol.
-It was during this time that he also became the minister of a new church, First Presbyterian, in Upper Alton.
+It was during this time that he also became the first pastor of the College Avenue Presbyterian Church.

 But as 1837 began, Lovejoy’s editorials again shifted towards the evils of slavery.
 In return, opposition to Lovejoy in Alton started to grow.
 His arguments became militant, and he stated that anyone not fighting against slavery is “fighting against God”.
 These accusations weren’t popular in Alton.
 While Lovejoy started gaining notoriety on a national level, he was alienating the citizens of his own town.